Skip to content

 Applicants will receive a confirmation email that their online application has been received in response to every announcement for which they file.
 Applicants should retain this confirmation email for their records.
 Failure to receive this email means that the online application was not submitted or received.

-If you have any questions regarding this recruitment or application process, please contact the Analyst, Arleene Brice, at Arleene.brice@sfdpw.org
+If you have any questions regarding this recruitment or application process, please contact the analyst, Kristi Sevilla, at kristi.sevilla@sfdpw.org.

 CONDITION OF EMPLOYMENT: All City and County of San Francisco employees are required to be fully vaccinated against COVID-19 as a condition of employment.
 Someone is fully vaccinated when 14 days have passed since they received the final dose of a two-shot vaccine or a dose of a one-shot vaccine.
 Any new hire must present proof of full vaccination status to be appointed.
 Any new hire who will be routinely assigned or occasionally enter High-Risk Settings, must provide proof of having received a COVID-19 booster vaccine by March 1, 2022, or once eligible.